PA Act 33 of 2008 Child Fatality/Near Fatality Review Teams

 CFNF – Guidelines for Release of Information

-Within 30 days after submission of the report to DPW, the report shall be made available, upon request, to whomever confidential reports may be released.
+Within 30 days after submission of the report to Pa.
+DHS, the report shall be made available, upon request, to whomever confidential reports may be released.

 No report shall be made available to the public if the district attorney certifies that its release could compromise a criminal investigation or proceeding.
 This hold is limited to 60 days unless renewed.